kermitt2/grobid/README.ai2.md

 $ mvn clean test
 ```

 * Run MetaEval.
-Using meta-eval requires manually setting up a Grobid installation and data files in a very specific directory structure, as documented in the README.
+Using meta-eval requires manually setting up a Grobid installation and data files in a very specific directory structure, as documented in the README, https://github.com/allenai/meta-eval.

 ```
 $ git clone https://github.com/allenai/meta-eval